RFM Score: Analysis, Formula, and How to Calculate It

 Monetary value = 5

 One of the main reasons you want to calculate the RFM score is to identify your best customers.
 It’s crystal clear that Soulmates are your ideal customers with a perfect RFM score of 555.
+Soulmates customers have recently made a purchase, buy and spend the most money.
 You want to keep the maximum score for all variables as long as possible.
-Also, you want to learn all about what makes Soulmates loyal, use the insights to inform your future campaigns, and improve customer lifetime value.
+You want to learn all about what makes Soulmates loyal, use the insights to inform your future campaigns, and improve customer lifetime value.

 Lovers